CSU-Agricultural-Water-Quality-Program/awqp-loggers/README.md

 5. Using [particle console](https://console.particle.io/devices), create a webhook to your desired data collection platform (e.g., Ubidots, Azure, etc.)
     * The CSU AWQP uses [Ubidots](https://industrial.ubidots.com/)
 6. Check to ensure data is being transmitted correctly on data collection platform
-7. Calculate DIVs using cloud-processing and deliver to stakeholders as needed.
+7. Calculate DIVs using cloud-processing or download data and calculate locally, then deliver to stakeholders as needed for informed decision making.

 ## Known Bugs
 * Cercospora Sensor